 Developing a formal File Retention Policy can provide direction to firm members on what the firm’s standard file retention period is and help lawyers identify the files that should be kept for a longer period of time.

 Credibility is a critical factor for defending malpractice claims and we find claims are difficult to defend successfully if the lawyer has not made efforts to include written or electronic correspondence, notes on personal or phone conversations and other documentation in the file.
 When it comes down to credibility, judges often prefer clients with specific memories over lawyers with limited or general memories.
 This is why the information in a closed file becomes so important and why you should not underestimate the importance of a well-documented file.

 For these reasons, we encourage members to ensure that files are well documented and handled in accordance with appropriate file closure, retention and destruction procedures.
-The Law Society issued a Practice Advisory concerning this topic which can be found on our website at http://lsnl.ca/wp-content/uploads/2012/11/Practice-Advisory.pdf
+More information can be found in the practice resource entitled Closing, Storing and Disposing of Client Files.

 One of the most important things a lawyer can do to avoid an insurance claim is to document client files properly.
 Without documentation, errors or misunderstandings can occur that give rise to a claim.